LukeTheDuke240/gatoclient-lite/README.md

 4. Drag the ASAR into `C:\Program Files\GatoClient\resources` or wherever you installed the client
 5. Enjoy!

+# How to contribute
+1. Download the latest ASAR from here: https://github.com/LukeTheDuke240/gatoclient-lite/releases
+2. Download the 7zip ASAR plugin from here: https://www.tc4shell.com/en/7zip/asar/
+3. Make any modifications to the code that you desire
+4. Open an issue and add your code so that I can review it (and hopefully add it)

 Credit to Creepycats for gatoclient: https://github.com/Gatohost/gatoclient